NetherlandsForensicInstitute/hansken-extraction-plugin-template-python/README.md

 * Publish your plugin to the Hansken community!

 The Hansken extraction plugin developer guide contains further information on how to get started.

-## Building this plugin

-To build this plugin into a Docker image that can be used in future releases of Hansken, you can run the following command:
-  `tox && docker build -t your_plugin_name`

-Verify that your plugin works as expected by running:
-  `tox -e verify-plugin your_plugin_name`